raspibolt/raspibolt/raspibolt/raspibolt_64_electrum.md

   `--oneserver --server 192.168.0.20:50002:s`

 ### Automate startup
-If everything works as expected, we will now automate the start of Electrum Personal Server.
+If everything works as expected, we will now automate the start of Electrum Personal Server on the RaspiBolt.

-* Exit the program by pressing `Ctrl-C`
+* On the Pi, exit Electrum Personal Server by pressing `Ctrl-C`

+* Exit the "bitcoin" user session back to user "admin" `exit`

 * As "admin", set up the systemd unit for automatic start on boot, save and exit
   `$ sudo nano /etc/systemd/system/eps.service`